 Mount Holyoke’s flexible, 11-month M.A.T. includes a unique collaboration with Expeditionary Learning, a spring teaching practicum in an innovative school, personalized advising, and initial teacher licensure in 19 subject areas.

-Mount Holyoke's M.A.T. is the only graduate teaching program in the country created and developed in collaboration with Expeditionary Learning (EL), a nonprofit educational organization that is transforming schools across the country.
+Mount Holyoke's M.A.T. is the only graduate teaching program in the country created and developed in collaboration with EL Education, a nonprofit educational organization that is transforming schools across the country.
 EL’s innovative teaching model is built around student-centered “learning expeditions” that challenge students to think critically and to take active roles in their classrooms and communities.
 After visiting an EL school in Washington, D.C., President Obama said, "This kind of innovative school . . . is an example of how all our schools should be.”

 The Master of Arts in teaching (M.A.T.) at Smith College is designed for students who are planning to teach in elementary, middle, or high schools, and those wishing to do advanced study in the field of education.